 - 8 sparkly pink hearts

 - 1 sparkly pink letter

 Don’t spend too long worrying about what the ‘filler’ shapes should be.
-Remember that the point is to turn the laserable material into something useful (or better still, sell-able), and that the material would just have gone to waste otherwise.
+Remember that the point is to turn the laserable material into something more useful (or better still, more sell-able), than the material which would have just gone to waste otherwise.

 This is a really fast and efficient way to get the most value out of your laser cutting materials.
 It solves the problems of waste and guilt, and saves time as well as money.
 If you are running (or considering running) a laser cutting business then it’s definitely worth trying this option.

 I hope you found this article useful.
 If you do have any questions or comments (or more money-saving laser cutting tips) then please do get in touch.